Locke the Superman: Publication and conception

 Yuki Hijiri published this manga series in a dojinshi published by Sakuga Group for the first time in 1967.
 He went to the commercial magazine, Monthly OUT by Minori Shobō, in 1978.
 It then appeared in Weekly Shōnen Gahōsha's Shōnen King from 1979 to 1988, when the magazine ceased publication.
 Thereafter the manga changed magazines many times.

 Most chapters are equivalent to one or two volumes of the comics.
 The era of each chapter varies and the events do not occur in chronological order.
 The series "Detective Hunt and Assistant Locke" was originally a part of the series' main continuity.
 However, it became gradually inconsistent in a number of places, eventually resulting in being retconned as taking place in a parallel universe.

 Media

 Manga

 The original manga series was released from 1967 to 1971.
-The Polish manga company Waneko licensed and published the manga series from 1999-2001 by under the title Locke Superczłowiek.
+The Polish manga company Waneko licensed and published the manga series from 1999 to 2001 by under the title Locke Superczłowiek.
 Parts 1-8 were published as single volumes, while the last two volumes were published as double volumes.
 It was one of the first Japanese comics published in Poland.